 Containing Invasive Species

 The Roatan Marine Park is also committed to containing invasive species that adversely affect marine habitats and harm native species.
 One of the most well-known invasive species in the Roatan area as well as other areas is the lionfish.
 The RMP has begun hosting lionfish workshops that teach Roatan divers about this species and to issue spearing licenses.
 Click below to learn more about the lionfish and what you can do to help contain it.

 These are just a few examples of the Roatan Marine Park efforts to protect Roatan’s Marine environment.
 To learn more about the Roatan Marine Park’s projects and its incredible staff, or to donate, click below…

-Here at Reef House Lodge, we are committed to contributing to the mission of the Roatan Marine Park.
+Reef House Lodge is considered one of the best dive resorts in Roatan because we are committed to contributing to the mission of the Roatan Marine Park.
 All divers receive a Roatan Marine Park wristband, and all proceeds go towards supporting the positive work being done by the RMP.
-And, of course, Reef House Lodge is a glove-free Roatan Dive Resort in an effort to protect our precious coral.
+And, of course, Reef House Lodge is a glove-free Roatan dive resort in an effort to protect our precious coral.
 We encourage all visitors to ask questions about how they can help protect our water so that we can spread important knowledge and information.
 Increasing awareness of the work that the RMP is doing is crucial to the continued success of the organization.

 If you’re feeling generous and want to support a great cause, a $1000 donation to the Roatan Marine Park will give you the opportunity to name your own dive site.
 The park is even flexible with allowing you to choose where you want your named dive site to be located.
-Your name will be engraved on a buoy and it will be placed at your site along with the necessary infrastructure.
+On your next Roatan dive trips, you will see your name engraved on a buoy and it will be placed at your site along with the necessary infrastructure.